 So why should you trust our recommendations?

 We give our best effort to give as accurate recommendations for shoes that are effective treatments for Plantar Fasciitis.
-However, we absolutely recommend that you do your own diligent research.
+However, we recommend that you do your own diligent research.
 We’ve spent dozens of hours writing this article and doing the research.
-We’ve looked at medical journals, shoe forums, foot pain forums, Reddit, amazon reviews, queried people with PF for shoe recommendations, recommendations given in our comment section and we’ve even given our own personal recommendations for what shoes WE have used that have worked (yes, the author of this article is in fact a former Plantar Fasciitis sufferer!).
+We’ve looked at medical journals, shoe forums, foot pain forums, Reddit, Amazon reviews, queried people with PF for shoe recommendations, recommendations given in our comment section and we’ve even given our own personal recommendations for what shoes WE have used that have worked (yes, the author of this article is, in fact, a former Plantar Fasciitis sufferer!).

 Best Shoes for Plantar Fasciitis (Updated 2017)

 We comprehensively give a category by category recommendation for all the major types of shoes in this article for both men and women.
 We’ve done our absolute best to give the best recommendations, with all recommendations updated for April 2016 to be as current as possible and as accurate as possible.